mcds-cmu/11637/_includes/syllabus/policies.md

 ## Previously Used Assignments
 It is important to note that some of the assignments (including the projects, quizzes, and the final exam) may have been utilized in previous iterations of the course.
 Solutions to these tasks might be accessible online or through other individuals and sources.
 We encourage you to embrace the challenge and complete the assignments independently.
 Please refrain from using external resources or consulting with individuals who have previously solved these problems.
 Avoid searching for these problems or their solutions on the internet.
 By doing so, you will truly enhance your learning experience.
 We will be actively supporting your journey to ensure compliance with these guidelines.
 Collaboration with fellow students currently enrolled in the course is permitted if it adheres to the abovementioned collaboration conditions.

+You may incorporate elements of general knowledge from previous courses into your current work.
+This includes using pre-existing code for functions like linked lists or processing command-line arguments.
+However, it's essential to provide clear attribution for any reused code, specifying the source and clearly delineating the start and end of the incorporated material.

+If you have previously completed any of the previous components of the course, it is mandatory to discuss this with an instructor at the start of the term.
+Together, we will establish guidelines regarding which parts of your previous solutions are permissible for reuse.
+Please note that *reusing any code, **even your own**, without explicit permission from an instructor is **strictly prohibited**.*

 ## Grace Days
 ### For Projects on Sail():